Noem releases social study standards burnishing U.S. history

 “Her approach in this curriculum further perpetuates ignorance, further perpetuates racism and white supremacy,” he said, adding “These priority areas are dominated by nationalism."

 The proposed standards are the Noem administration's second attempt to update the learning objectives.
-Both the political left and right criticized last year's standard-setting process, and Noem scrapped that proposal and relaunched the process.
+Both the political left and right criticized last year's standard-setting process and led Noem to scrap that proposal and relaunch the process.
 Noem's new version, released Monday, appeased conservative critics.

 Republican state Rep. Sue Peterson, who resigned in protest from last year's workgroup, praised the new standards in a statement released by the governor's office.
 She called them “substantial and straightforward standards that emphasize our founding documents, our pursuit of freedom, and treat our nation’s history honestly.”